 - Achilles tendonitis

 Walking may be a lower impact exercise than running, but still comes with risks.
 Not wearing the right type of shoes can put you at risk for blisters or foot ulcers.
 In addition, walking can cause discomfort if you have a foot condition such as bunions or hammertoe, and it can put you at risk for plantar fasciitis.

-If you walk or run for exercise, contact Alliance Foot & Ankle Specialists for a consultation today.
+If you walk or run for exercise, contact our Keller sports medicine podiatrist for a consultation today.
 We can answer any questions you have about keeping your feet healthy while walking or running.
-To request an appointment, contact our Grapevine or Keller office by filling out our convenient online contact form or by calling our office at 817-481-4000.
+To request an appointment, contact our offices by filling out our convenient online contact form or by calling our office at 817-481-4000.